 1988-1995.
 Studies in Philosophy and Mathematical Logic in the University of Florence; thesis in Mathematical Logic on “Y. Moschovakis.
 The formal language of recursion.
 The Journal of Symbolic Logic, 54, 1989”.
 Researches done for University of Ghent (Belgium) in Artificial Intelligence and computational models (European degree in Mathematical Logic, 1992).
 Post graduate fellowship from University of Florence granting one year in Carnegie-Mellon University (Pittsburgh, PA, USA), and Universitè Paris VII (France), Department of Mathematics, for studies in Logic.

 I have practised Shintaido, a body movement art, from 1998 until 2015.
+I wrote about it here.

-I have two teenage kids with my partner Laura.
+I have two teenage kids.

 Get in contact